DataGuys/CTIBase/docs/installation-guide.md

   - Verify the custom table name is correct (`MDEIndicators_CL`)
   - Check that indicators exist in the Log Analytics workspace

-For additional help, please open an issue in the GitHub repository.
+For additional help, please open an issue in the GitHub repository at [https://github.com/DataGuys/CTIBase](https://github.com/DataGuys/CTIBase).